WhiteboxHub/classroom-cicd-jenkins/automate-to-eks.md

 This README provides a structured approach to deploying and verifying your microservices on AWS EKS. 🚀

-## 🎉 Success!
-Your microservices application is now deployed on AWS EKS! 🚀

 ## Contributors
 - whitebox learning